Kaaba of Najran

-The earliest mention of the Kaaba of Najran in Islamic-era literatre is in a verse attributed to the pre-Islamic poet, Al-A'sha: "The Kaaba of Najrān is a must for you, until you kneel at its gates / We visit Yazīd, Ἁbd al-Masīḥ and Qays, who are the best of his lords / We contemplated the flowers and the jasmin, as well as the musicians with their flutes".
+The earliest mention of the Kaaba of Najran in Islamic-era literature is in a verse attributed to the pre-Islamic poet, Al-A'sha: "The Kaaba of Najrān is a must for you, until you kneel at its gates / We visit Yazīd, Ἁbd al-Masīḥ and Qays, who are the best of his lords / We contemplated the flowers and the jasmin, as well as the musicians with their flutes".
 Later references to the Kaaba in Islamic sources appear to ultimately depend on Al-A'sha's poetry.
 An entry for the Kaaba of Najran appears in the Book of Idols by Hisham ibn al-Kalbi.
 Ibn al-Kalbi reports that it was not a site of worship, although this is contradicted by other sources, like Al-Bakri and Yaqut al-Hamawi.
 Ibn al-Kalbi's entry reads:The banu-al-Harith ibn-Ka’b had in Najran a Ka’bah which they venerated.
 It is the one which al-A’sha mentions in one of his odes.
 It has been claimed that it was not a Ka’bah for worship, but merely a hall for those people whom the poet mentioned.
 In my opinion, this is very likely the case, since I have not heard of the banu al-Harith ever mentioning it in their poetry.According to Yaqut al-Hamawi, feasts were celebrated outside of the Kaaba's walls with singing, flowers, and drinking.
 Bakri says that the Kaaba was rectangular and accessible by a staircase.